 'Play is the beginning of knowledge.'
 (George Dorsey)

-A phased in, gentle and child centred settling approach helps to meet the individual child’s needs.
-We recommend starting off with a couple of hours to start with and then building this up over a couple of weeks.
-Before your little one starts we will ask you to complete “All about me” and your child’s personal routine sheet This gives us a baseline to start with in their learning & development and continue with their individual routine.
+Our gentle, phased, and child-centered settling-in approach is designed to cater to each child’s unique needs.
+We recommend starting with short sessions of just a couple of hours and gradually extending the duration over several weeks.
+Before your little one begins, we will ask you to fill out the "All About Me" form and your child’s personal routine sheet.
+This information provides us with a foundation for understanding their learning and development, enabling us to tailor our approach to align with their individual routine.

 Kim Westerman– Room Leader / Supervisor